-Let us create a safe environment for you to recover and develop new inner resources— for you to feel more stable and self-confident.
+Let us create a safe environment for you to recover and develop new inner resources so that you feel more stable and self-confident.

 Let us work on your ability to engage in more satisfying relationships—whether in dating or finding new friends— or, in existing relationships with family and colleagues.

 Let us focus on your relationship to your career so you feel more content and self-assured .

 Overall a good psychotherapy experience should help you to feel stronger and more secure.